 Do Maine Coons Like Water? – Conclusion

 Although the Maine Coon is an unusual cat in many ways, it does not like water in the way that many people seem to believe.
-A Maine Coon does tolerate water to an extent and has a tendency to play with it but not many truly love to be submerged in it.
+A Maine Coon does tolerate water to an extent and you may even see a Maine Coon playing in water.
+However, not many truly enjoy being submerged in it.